Housing Tortoises Indoors and Building Custom Enclosures

 Can you keep a tortoise indoors?

-If this is not possible, the next best option is to install an outdoor enclosure for at least part of the year.
+If outdoor living is not an option, you can set up an indoor enclosure for at least part of the year.

 A glass tank is not the best option for indoor homes.
 For most turtles, even the largest glass tanks are too small and poorly ventilated.
 Large tanks are also difficult to maneuver and clean.